Dear ISRM Members and Rock Mechanics Colleagues,

 For the 31st ISRM Online Lecture the ISRM invited Prof. Frederic Pellet.
-The title of the lecture is
+The title of the lecture is “Damage and Time-Dependent Behavior of Rocks in Underground Construction”.
+The lecture will broadcast on the 24th September at 10 A.M.
+GMT.

 Dr. Pellet is a professor of geomechanics and rock engineering in INSA University of Lyon.
 He obtained his BSc in civil engineering at the Technical University of Geneva, Switzerland, and his MSc in geotechnical engineering at the University of Grenoble, France (1986).
 After a few years working for consulting companies in different fields, such as dam engineering and hydroelectric projects, he joined the Ecole Polytechnique Fédérale de Lausanne, Switzerland, where he prepared a doctoral thesis on rocks reinforcement.
 His thesis received the prize of the French Tunneling Association (AFTES) in 1993.